jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/functions/project.md

 ## What did we learn?

 1. Describe a feature of this game that you would like to expand and ideas for improved implementation.
-2. List the names of the the functions you used.
+2. List the names of the functions you used.
 Describe for each function name, why it has a good descriptive name and/or how the function name could be improved.

 ### ~hint